 Aftermarket Alternative Fuel Vehicle (AFV) Conversion Requirements

 Conventional original equipment manufacturer vehicles altered to operate on propane, natural gas, methane, ethanol, or electricity are classified as aftermarket AFV conversions.
 All vehicle conversions must meet current applicable U.S. Environmental Protection Agency or California Air Resources Board standards for aftermarket conversions.
-(Reference New Jersey Department of Environmental Protection Memorandum on Aftermarket Conversion Systems for Alternative Fuels and New Jersey Administrative Code 7:27-29)
+(Reference New Jersey Administrative Code 7:27-29)

 Zero Emission Vehicle (ZEV) Sales Regulations

 A motor vehicle franchisor that exclusively manufacturers ZEVs and was licensed by the New Jersey Motor Vehicle Commission prior to January 1, 2014, can buy from and sell vehicles to a consumer.
 The franchisor can own or operate up to four sales locations in the state and must have at least one retail facility for servicing ZEVs sold, offered for sale, or otherwise distributed in the state.
 The franchisor is not required to establish or operate a sales location at a ZEV service facility.
 Annually, all motor vehicle franchises must report the number of ZEVs sold in the state within the prior calendar year to the New Jersey Division of Taxation.
 (Reference New Jersey Statutes C.56:10-27.1 and C.54:32B-8.55a )